Brendaoduor/alx-pre_course/README.md

 my first readme

-This change was made on githb
+This change was made on github